 (b) You may use any other O&M, preventative maintenance, or similar plan which addresses the requirements in paragraph (a)(1) through (5) of this section to demonstrate compliance with the requirements for an O&M plan.

+(c) At all times, you must operate and maintain any affected source, including associated air pollution control equipment and monitoring equipment, in a manner consistent with safety and good air pollution control practices for minimizing emissions.

 §63.10897 What are my monitoring requirements?

 (a) You must conduct an initial inspection of each PM control device for a metal melting furnace at an existing affected source.
 You must conduct each initial inspection no later than 60 days after your applicable compliance date for each installed control device which has been operated within 60 days of the compliance date.
 For an installed control device which has not operated within 60 days of the compliance date, you must conduct an initial inspection prior to startup of the control device.
 Following the initial inspections, you must perform periodic inspections and maintenance of each PM control device for a metal melting furnace at an existing affected source.
 You must perform the initial and periodic inspections according to the requirements in paragraphs (a)(1) through (4) of this section.
 You must record the results of each initial and periodic inspection and any maintenance action in the logbook required in §63.10899(b)(13).